 Whatever platform you are on, Yelp, Twitter, Instagram, to WordPress, there is a certain amount of responsibility you need to have when yelping, tweeting, gramming, and blogging (especially at my 3rd grade level of writing ability).

-Of course, I am no expert myself, but I do try hard (is that a pun?) not to be that misinformed Yelper or blogger.
-Even though Yelp’s criteria of being “useful” is only 1 out of 3 of “useful, funny, and cool,” I do try harder (pun intended) for the sake of the businesses.
+Of course, I am no expert myself, but I do try hard not to be that misinformed Yelper or blogger.
+Even though Yelp’s criteria of being “useful” is only 1 out of 3 of “useful, funny, and cool,” I do try harder for the sake of the businesses.
+I also hope you will do the same when you are searching for that “sushi bar near me,” and I hope you take these 8 points to mind when scrolling through the reviews.

 This has got to be the most commonly said thing in a Yelp review, and if you say it, don’t worry, you are here now, that is all in the past.